A Global Webinar Series on "Gender-Responsive Criminal Justice and Prison Reform"12 May 2020

 Besides Prison envisages Non-Custodial Measures as alternative to imprisonment for repentant prisoners.
 The legal dimension should be carefully considered since legal and probation officers can accelerate the adoption of the Bangkok Rules.

-Prof. Dr. Kittipong Kittayarak, Executive Director, Thailand Institute of Justice (TIJ), argued “The Bangkok Rules provide a comprehensive set of standards for the treatment of female offenders.
+Prof. Dr. Kittipong Kittayarak, Executive Director, TIJ, argued “The Bangkok Rules provide a comprehensive set of standards for the treatment of female offenders.
 At this 8th anniversary event we expect all sectors i.e., the public, private and civil society to come together to successfully implement the reform and educate people in the community to welcome back offenders and avoid discriminatory practices.
 The work, above all, cannot be successfully carried out by prison authorities alone.”